The Roop

 The Roop (stylised in all caps) are a Lithuanian pop rock band from Vilnius.
 Formed in 2014, the group consists of lead vocalist Vaidotas Valiukevičius, percussionist Robertas Baranauskas and guitarist Mantas Banišauskas.
 The group has released three albums – To Whom It May Concern in 2015, Ghosts in 2017 and Concrete Flower in 2022 – as well as the extended play Yes, I Do in 2018.
 They were due to represent Lithuania in the Eurovision Song Contest 2020 with their song "On Fire" before the contest was cancelled.
-They then took part in the Eurovision Song Contest 2021 with "Discoteque", finishing in eighth place in the final.
+They then took part in the Eurovision Song Contest 2021 with "Discoteque", finishing eighth.

 Career

-2014-2018: To Whom it May Concern
+2014–2018: To Whom it May Concern

 The band were formed in 2014 and featured Vaidotas Valiukevičius, a former member of the Baltic boybands Kosmo and Omega, who had been recording as Milanno in the 2000s, an act who had released songs such as "Nieko nereikia daugiau".
 After giving up on Milanno in 2010, Valiukevičius took a break from music until forming The Roop, where he took on a new musical direction with bandmates Robertas Baranauskas and Mantas Banišauskas.
 In 2015, their debut album To Whom it May Concern was released.